 - "D" and "F" grades do not transfer to four-year colleges and universities

 - Courses below the 100 level are not transferable.

-- AA/AS are Transfer Degrees- guaranteed for all four- year public universities and colleges in Colorado
+- AA/AS are Transfer Degrees; guaranteed for all four-year public Colorado Universities & Colleges

-- AAS/AGS are not Transfer Degrees- however some degrees have Institutional Transfer Agreements
+- AAS/AGS are non-Transfer Degrees; however some have Institutional Transfer Agreements